manoharahk/TizenRT/apps/examples/README.txt

   Selecting examples:

-    The examples directory contains several sample applications that can be linked with TinyAra.
+    The examples directory contains several sample applications that can be linked with TizenRT.
 The specific example is selected in the configs/<board-name>/defconfig file via the CONFIG_EXAMPLES_xyz
     setting where xyz is the name of the example.
 For example,